Controversial Ideas & Discussions

 J Scott Christianson argues in a letter published by Financial Times (PayWall), that Elon Musk should not be given so much power about internet services, including recommender systems.

-“Recommendation” is the most popular term at the SIGIR 2020 conference — what does that mean for the RecSys community?
+“Recommendation” is the most popular term at the SIGIR 2020 conference — time for a joint ACM SIGIR & RecSys Conference?

 Why is there no ‘International Journal on Recommender Systems’?